bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN01/README.md

 These entities represent a test-specific subset of the wider AbRV_Ex exchange and the overall AbRV MVD. **The scope of the test shall not be used as a definitive scope of the exchange, or of the entire MVD.**

+- Inherited from imported tests
   - Model setup
     - IfcSite
     - IfcRoad
     - IfcRepresentationContext
     - IfcMapConversion
     - IfcProjectedCRS
     - IfcUnitAssignment

+- For this test instruction
   - Alignment
     - *IfcAlignment*
     - *IfcAlignmentHorizontal*
     - *IfcAlignmentVertical*
     - *IfcAlignmentSegment*
     - *IfcAlignmentHorizontalSegment*
     - *IfcAlignmentVerticalSegment*

 </details>